-As Americans, we value and seek to protect the cherished rights of freedom and liberty and one of the best expressions of those rights is ability to have private land ownership.
-Our members own and lease land that has been historically dedicated to the production of crops and livestock.
-As times change, landowners have been challenged to find new ways to utilize the land to be financially viable while still protecting the land and keeping it productive for future generations.
+As Americans, we value and seek to protect the rights of freedom and liberty.
+One of the best expressions of those rights is ability to have private land ownership.
+Our members own/lease land that dedicated to the production of crops and livestock.
+As times change, landowners experience challenges.
+This includes owned land becoming financially viable.
+CRELA members’ work to protect the land and keep it productive for the future, also.

-In Standing for the Land, we take a holistic approach to what is required for economic and physical sustainability of the landowner, their family and their land.
-CRELA will always first and foremost advocate for policies and products that enhance and protect the landowner’s traditional livelihood derived from crop and livestock production.
-The holistic approach means looking at and utilizing other means to enhance revenue derived from the land to help sustain traditional income sources.
-Within the last 100 years for some landowners, this has come in the form of mineral extraction, whether by mining or by well.
-CRELA stands for the landowners right to engage in mineral and gas development.
-In the case where the mineral and gas resources are owned in whole or part by others, CRELA stands for the landowner’s right to maintain a productive, safe and healthy surface.
+In Standing for the Land, we take a holistic approach to requirements.
+CRELA strives to provide sustainability of the landowner, family and their land.
+We always advocate for policies that enhance and protect the landowner’s traditional livelihood.
+This includes crops and livestock production.
+Our approach means enhancing revenue from the land in traditional ways.
+Within the last 100 years, landowners’ revenue has come in the form of mineral extraction.
+These include mining and by well.
+CRELA stands for the landowners right to use mineral and gas development.
+If mineral or gas resources belong in whole or in part to others, CRELA stands by the landowner’s rights.
+This includes maintaining a productive, safe and healthy surface.

-However, not all landowners have the opportunity to utilize the mineral estate, but every landowner does have wind that blows and sun that shines over 300 days per years on the high plains.
-The third leg of the holistic piece is harvesting of the wind and solar resource for economic benefit.
-Renewing the Future.
+Not all landowners have the opportunity to use their mineral estate.
+Every landowner does have wind that blows and sun that shines, though.
+These things occur over 300 days per year on the high plains.

-The landowner association was formed to foster and promote common interest in renewable energy development.
-We wanted to offer a block or large acreage tract of potentially eligible land for construction.
-The landowner association was also used to pool financial resources of its participants to hire legal counsel to negotiate a fair and equitable contract that would be beneficial to all.
-CRELA was formed in March of 2008 to unite landowner associations into a common voice to address issues and concerns that would help or hinder renewable energy development.
+The landowner association formed to foster and promote common interests in renewable energy.
+CRELA is also used to pool financial resources to hire legal counsel when needed.
+The purpose of legal counsel is to negotiate fair contracts that are beneficial.
+CRELA formed in 2008 to unite landowner associations into a common voice.
+We work to address issues/concerns that help or hinder renewable energy development.

 CRELA stands for a balanced and holistic approach by being active and engaged in four areas:

-CRELA’s main objective is to get as much information to our members as possible to make informed decisions regarding the future of their land.
-CRELA seeks to promote collaboration between renewable energy industry professionals and landowners.
+CRELA’s goal is to inform our members of policy changes. etc. This allows our members to make informed decisions about their land.
+CRELA seeks to promote collaboration between renewable energy industries and landowners.

-Understanding and engagement is vital to success.
-CRELA works to look out for the beneficial interests of its landowner members by serving as a source of information on contract and operating agreement development along with industry and market trends.
-We also seek to educate its members on the science and business of renewable energy development.
+Understanding and engagement is vital to CRELA’s success.
+We work to protect the beneficial interests of landowner members.
+We serve as a source of information on contract/operating agreement development.
+We also serve as a source of information on industry and market trends.
+CRELA seeks to educate members on science and business of renewable energy development.

-CRELA works to establish industry partnerships and contacts so the landowners can be informed and industry professionals are made aware that our members are interested.
-CRELA stands for and with those projects that can be most beneficial to our members and their communities.
-CRELA also works to support those projects as an advocate before local, state and federal agencies, before other groups and organizations and ultimately the general public/consumer.
+CRELA works to establish industry partnerships and contacts.
+This provides landowners with information.
+CRELA stands for and with projects that can be most beneficial to our members.
+We also want to benefit our communities.
+We work to support projects as an advocate before local, state and federal agencies.
+We also advocate to groups and organizations, as well as the general public.